floatingpointio/rmeetup/README.md

 RMeetup::Client#post takes a data model type and set of options as arguments.
 Possible data models are:

+* :event
 * :event_comment

 The options that may be passed can be found on the Meetup API documentation.
-Please see http://www.meetup.com/meetup_api/docs/ and look up the model that you are calling (i.e. for :event_comment, look at the API call ```POST /2/event_comment``` at http://www.meetup.com/meetup_api/docs/2/event_comment).
+Please see http://www.meetup.com/meetup_api/docs/ and look up the model that you are calling (i.e. for :event, look at the API call ```POST /2/event``` at http://www.meetup.com/meetup_api/docs/2/event).

 Installation
 ------------